vanoop729/SoundCloud-Player/README.md

-A music player using SounCloud API and SDK.
+A music player using SoundCloud API and SDK.
 Deployed to Netlify.